1. Topic, Plan and Budget

-In this phase we help the client determine all the topics and points that will need to be covered in the videos.
-Often times we will help the client script what needs to be said in the videos and then also figure out where we will need to shoot the training videos, what props will be needed and what members of their staff or actors will be required and when.
+In this phase, we help the client determine all the topics that they will need to cover in the videos.
+Often times we will help the client script what needs to be said in the videos.
+Then, we also figure out where we will need to shoot the training videos, what props will we need and what members of their staff or actors we need and when.

 In this step we will arrive on the site with typically a crew of at least two and start production of the videos.
 Often times we’ll shoot videos with two cameras to ensure we have two angles to pick between.
 We also typically set up lighting to improve production quality and make the safety or training videos more professional.
 Footage is typically reviewed on site by both our team and the client to ensure the information in the videos is correct and important points aren’t missed.

-Post production will typically start with sorting through the footage and separating it into the different topics in the video series.
-Once the raw video is cut up and arranged, we’ll add whatever motion graphics, graphics, titles or animations are required.
-After the rough cut is done, we’ll colour correct the footage so it looks consistent and professional.
-Next we’ll typically clean up the audio, improve vocals, standardize audio levels and add any royalty free music required.
-Once post production is complete, the safety videos or training videos are sent to the client for review.
+Post-production will start with sorting through the footage and separating it into the different topics in the video series.
+Once we cut the raw video up and arrange it, we’ll add whatever motion graphics, graphics, titles or animations we need.
+After we finish the rough cut, we’ll colour correct the footage so it looks consistent and professional.
+Next, we’ll typically clean up the audio, improve vocals, standardize audio levels and add any royalty-free music required.
+Once post-production is complete, we send the safety videos or training videos to the client for review.